 Hatching and rearing

-Here's an interesting little story about a mother duck saving her duckling from seagull predation.
+Here's an interesting little story about a mother duck saving her duckling from seagull predation.- Size of partner

 - Age of partner